Yaya-Cout/Nwagyu/src/guide/apps/celeste.md

 fact is that this game was first developed in 4 days for the PICO-8 virtual console, before being renamed Celeste Classic.

-What if you could play Celesta Classic on your calculator, for free?
+What if you could play Celeste Classic on your calculator, for free?
 Thanks to the port by [BenchatonDev](https://github.com/BenchatonDev), this is now possible!